Impact of electron--spin coupling on exchange coupling parameters: a nonperturbative approach: Results

-To examine the origin of the inconsistencies in the MFT-based method, we focus on the underlying electronic structure.
-Figures \ref{srmno3_band} (a) and (b) show the element-decomposed band dispersions of SrMnO$_3$ with and without the rotation of Mn magnetic moments ($\alpha = 10^\circ$ and $0^\circ$).
-For $a/a_{\rm eq} =$ 1.0, the band gap remains open, regardless of the magnetic moment rotation (Fig. \ref{srmno3_band} (a)).
-In contrast, for $a/a_{\rm eq} =$ 1.05, the band gap closes, and flat bands consisting of Mn and O states appear near the Fermi level along the $\Gamma-{\rm X}$ line (upper panel of Fig. \ref{srmno3_band} (b)).
-Upon rotating magnetic moments, the degenerate Mn bands split into occupied and unoccupied states, while the occupied O bands near the $\Gamma$ point shift into unoccupied state (lower panel of Fig. \ref{srmno3_band} (b)).
+To examine the origin of the local minimum at $\alpha = 180^\circ$, we focus on the underlying electronic structure.
+Figures~\ref{srmno3_band}(a) and (b) show the element-projected band dispersions of SrMnO$_3$ at $a/a_{\rm eq}=$ 1.0 and 1.05, respectively.
+For each lattice constant, we compare the band structure for $\alpha=180^\circ$ (type--G AFM) with that for a slightly rotated configuration, $\alpha=170^\circ$.
+For $a/a_{\rm eq} =$ 1.0, the band gap remains open, regardless of the magnetic moment rotation (Fig.~\ref{srmno3_band} (a)).
+In contrast, for $a/a_{\rm eq} =$ 1.05, the band gap closes, and flat bands consisting of Mn and O states appear near the Fermi level along the $\Gamma$--${\rm X}$ line (upper panel of Fig.~\ref{srmno3_band} (b)).
+This gap closure upon volume expansion can be understood as a consequence of weakened Mn--O hybridization \cite{Sondena2006-gh}, which reduces the bonding-antibonding splitting and brings the valence- and conduction-band edges into contact.
+Upon rotating magnetic moments, the degenerate Mn bands split into occupied and unoccupied states, while the occupied O bands near the $\Gamma$ point shift into the unoccupied region (lower panel of Fig.~\ref{srmno3_band} (b)).
 Consequently, the changes in electron density associated with the rotation of Mn magnetic moments differ significantly before and after the volumetric expansion.
-Figure \ref{srmnno3_chg} shows the charge density differences $\Delta n(\bm{r})$ resulting from the rotation of Mn magnetic moments for $a/a_{\rm eq} =$ 1.0 and 1.05, defined as
+Figure~\ref{srmno3_chg} shows the charge density differences $\Delta n(\bm{r})$ resulting from the rotation of Mn magnetic moments for $a/a_{\rm eq} =$ 1.0 and 1.05, defined as

-where $n^{\alpha = \theta}(\bm{r})$ represents the electron density at position $\bm{r}$ when magnetic moments are rotated by an angle $\theta$.
-In the case of $a/a_{\rm eq} =$ 1.05 (Fig. \ref{diffden}(a)), we can see a large charge density difference at the Mn and O sites compared with the case of $a/a_0 =$ 1.0 (Fig. \ref{diffden}(a)), due to the change in the orbital occupations described above.
-These behaviors of charge density difference are directly related to the magnitude of the contribution of $\mathcal{O}(\delta n^2, \delta m^2)$ in Eq. (\ref{mft}).
+where $n^{\alpha}(\bm{r})$ represents the electron density at position $\bm{r}$ when magnetic moments are rotated by an angle $\alpha$.
+In the case of $a/a_{\rm eq} =$ 1.05 (Fig.~\ref{srmno3_chg}(b)), we find a substantial charge-density difference at the Mn and O sites compared with the case of $a/a_{\rm eq} =$ 1.0 (Fig.~\ref{srmno3_chg}(a)), which we attribute to the change in orbital occupations described above.
+These spin-rotation-induced changes in the charge density reflect a strong electron--spin coupling through the self-consistent electronic response.
+Accordingly, the associated energetic effect of electron--spin coupling becomes significant and is captured only when the electronic structure is treated fully self-consistently.